tork-a/baxter_seminar/README.md

 baxter_seminar
 ==============

-Seminar sourcecode for the Baxter (Research) Robot from Rethink Robotics
+Workshop sourcecode for the Baxter (Research) Robot from Rethink Robotics.

 ## Install